Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Method

-where $\alpha \in (0,1]$ is a regulating factor, $p^{\kappa}_{i}$ denotes a calibration input by normalization with the same dimension as ${\hat y}^{\kappa}_{i}$, and each element of $p^{\kappa}_{i} $ ($j \ll i$) falls within the range of 0 and 1.
-The generation form of calibration input has high flexibility, such as random distribution and learnable parameters.
-Here, we utilize the sigmoid activation function to implement the normalization.
+where $\alpha \in (0,1]$ is a regulating factor, smoothing each element of summed vectors. ${p^\kappa } \in {R^{{\hbar _\kappa }}}$ denotes a calibration input vector by normalization, and each element of $p^{\kappa} $ falls within the range of 0 and 1.
+We utilize the sigmoid activation function to implement the normalization.
+The primary objective of this design is to mimic the teacher network, thereby generating robust soft labels while preventing overconfidence of labels.
+The calibration input provides a high level of flexibility and can be configured with few or no parameters, depending on specific requirements.
+Here, we briefly discuss two feasible options:

+\textit{Parameter-Free Calibration Input}: This option involves generating a calibration input using a specific distribution such as uniform distribution.
+The advantages of this method are two-fold: it minimizes the consumption of computing resources and simultaneously enhances label diversity.
+This strategy increases the diversity of calibration values, preventing the final generated soft labels from getting stuck in a local value, thereby allowing the network to obtain more possibilities for feature expression.

+\textit{Parameterized Calibration Input}: Alternatively, a version with learnable parameters can be utilized to generate a series of calibrations. {Specifically, the calibration input vector $p^{\kappa}$ in Eq.~(\ref{eq5}) is generated by a learnable parameter vector.} This design allows for better adaptability through gradient updates, thus enabling the input to obtain optimal parameters.

+Interestingly, our experiments have demonstrated that both of these choices can significantly improve performance.
+Moreover, it is worth noting that the calibration strategy exhibits robustness, showing less sensitivity to the specific choices (refer to Table~\ref{scloss} (Sec.~\ref{exper}) for details).

+To determine the optimal value of $\alpha$, we analyze the global average accuracy for different values of $\alpha$ on UCF101, as shown in Fig.~\ref{alpha_gaa}, and find that $\alpha = 0.2$ works best.
+We emphasize two key differences from existing works: Firstly, the teacher generator generates a stable and accurate soft label, which prevents the largest logit from being significantly larger than the others and prevents the network from being disturbed by incorrect predictions from the teacher network. {Secondly, Label Smoothing (LS)~\cite{szegedy2016rethinking} is a special case of Eq.~(\ref{eq5}) if there is a linear constraint between ${\hat y}^{\kappa}$ and $p^{\kappa}$, and $\alpha = 1$, i.e., ${L_{ls}}(x;{\theta _\kappa }{\text{) = }} - \sum\limits_{(x,y)} {((1 - \varepsilon )y + \frac{\varepsilon }{\mathcal{C}})log(q(x))} $ where $\varepsilon$ denotes a smoothing parameter.} Different from LS, our method provides an alternative to a teacher network and directs the network to review previous knowledge while performing the current task.

-We employ the Self-Correction loss (SC loss) to measure the difference between the network prediction and the label defined by $\chi_{\kappa}(x_i)$.
+\textbf{Self-correction loss.} We put forward a self-correction loss to measure the difference between the network prediction and the label defined by $\chi_{\kappa}(x)$.